fbpx

 • ADSL2+: if you still have access to ADSL2+ via the copper cables at your property, this may be an option (although this generally isn’t available if the NBN has become available in your area).

 The availability of these alternatives depends on your specific location and the infrastructure in place.
 To explore your options, you can check with different internet providers’ websites to see what services are accessible in your area.
-Each option comes with its own set of advantages and limitations, so consider your needs, location and budget when choosing the best NBN solution for your home or business.
+Each option comes with its own set of advantages and limitations, so consider your needs, location and budget when choosing the best NBN solution for your home.

 Can I get a Satellite NBN plan with unlimited data?